Jacbfrancis/Sign-up-page/README.md

 ### Continued development

-  - Get used to working with Media Queries
+  - Get used to working with Media Queries and CSS flexbox.

 ### Useful resources